tmolteno/TART/software/README.md

 #### Documentation Server

-Point your browser at  http://<target_pi>/doc/.
+Point your browser at  [http:/tart2-dev.local/doc/](http:/tart2-dev.local/doc/).
 You should see the documentation for the TART web API.

 #### Live Telescope View

-Point your browser at the target Pi http://<target_pi>/.
+Point your browser at the target Pi [http:/tart2-dev.local/](http:/tart2-dev.local/).
 You should see the TART web interface.
-Remember to login and change the mode to 'vis'
+Remember to login and change the mode to 'vis' so that the telescope starts acquiring data.

 ## Calibration